 How Does Payment Work?

 Making a decision to see a therapist is a big investment in yourself.
 I currently accept BCBS PPO insurance, any other insurance would need to be submitted out of network which I can assist with.
 Acceptable payment methods include cash, check and credit cards.
-I request you let me know at least 24 hours prior to any scheduled appointment that you will not be coming or you will be charged the session fee.
-I also know that life sometimes happens and I always provide one “free pass” before charging a cancellation fee.
 My standard rate is $150 per 55 minute session.

 I do have a modified sliding scale, based on need, upon request.
 Individuals who are able to pay the standard rate make it possible for me to offer lower rates to individuals who may not be able to access therapy services without insurance or due to finances.